ragusa87/kde-tiling-on-drag/README.md

-# kde-tilling-on-drag
+# kde-tiling-on-drag
-Use KDE 5.27 Tilling manager and "tile" all windows at the best positon without having to press the `shift` key.
+Use KDE 5.27 Tiling manager and "tile" all windows at the best positon without having to press the `shift` key.

 It will not split or add areas on the fly, the window is only resized to an existing area that you can define with `Meta+T` using KDE's tiling editor.